 The series primarily focuses on a couple of characters, two brothers known as Edward and Alphonse.
 After losing their mother, they try to resurrect her using alchemy, an act that is forbidden because of the dangers it entails.

-The ritual results in Edward losing one of his legs and an arm while Alphonse loses his entire body.
-However, Edward saves Alphonse by sealing his soul inside an iron armor.
 After many years, they venture on a journey to find the Philosopher’s Stone, an artifact of immense power that’s said to be capable of bypassing the Law of Equivalent Exchange and recovering what they lost during the tragedy.

 5. Dandadan by Yukinobu Tatsu